openturns/openturns/python/doc/user_manual/configuration.rst

     Path to the `openturns.conf` XML file used by the :class:`~openturns.ResourceMap`.

 OPENTURNS_HOME
-    Path to the OpenTURNS installation directory.
+    Path to the library installation directory.

 OPENTURNS_LOG_SEVERITY
     The default severity of logs, see the :class:`~openturns.Log` class.